 Vallow started his coaching career in 2011 after he retired from his playing days with the Raging Rhinos.
 He joined the coaching staff of the Flash and remained there until 2013.
 Next, he returned to the Rhinos, this time as an assistant coach, for the 2014 season.

 In 2015, Vallow was an assistant coach with Portland Thorns FC before returning to the Flash for the 2016 season.
-Now, he is looking forward to the upcoming NWSL season.
+He followed head coach Paul Riley to the North Carolina Courage when the Flash relocated.

-Nahas brings 13 years of experience with Capital Area Soccer League (now North Carolina FC Youth) to the NC Courage.
-In addition to being an assistant coach for the NC Courage, Nahas will be a coach for the NC Courage Academy.
+Nahas brings 14 years of experience with Capital Area Soccer League (now North Carolina FC Youth) to the NC Courage.
+In addition to being an assistant coach for the NC Courage, Nahas is a coach for the NC Courage Academy.
 He has held several leadership positions with CASL including Director of Girls Classic Soccer, ECNL Director, and Director of CASL Player Development.
 As ECNL Director, he helped CASL reach its highest ranking in USYS of No.7 nationally in 2010-2011.
 Nahas also has valuable US National Team coaching experience including assistant coaching positions with the U20 USWNT and U14 Youth National Team and serving as a US National Team Youth Scout.
+Nahas was a member of the coaching staff that lead the NC Courage to their first NWSL Championship in 2018.

 Thackeray started his coaching career in 2011 after playing with England’s Bradford City from 2003-2006 and William Woods University from 2006-2010.
-He began with Young Harris College in Georgia, and then became the Head of Goalkeeping at the Houston Dynamo Academy in 2012.
-Most recently, Thackeray, a USSF licensed coach, was named the Director of Goalkeeping at CASL and with the Capital Area RailHawks Academy.
+He worked with Young Harris College in Georgia, and then became the Head of Goalkeeping at the Houston Dynamo Academy in 2012.
+Thackeray, a USSF licensed coach, is currently the Director of Goalkeeping at the NC Courage Academy.
+He was a member of the 2018 NWSL Championship coaching staff.